Minaketan Das

-Minaketan Das (7 September 1961 – 30 June 2017) was an Indian actor, Comedian, Villain role and active in the cinema of Odisha.
+Minaketan Das (7 September 1961 – 30 June 2017) was an Indian actor, Comedian, and Villain active in the cinema of Odisha.

 Career

-He starred in his entry to cinema of Odisha through Odia - language film Sindura Nuhein Khela Ghara in 2002.
+He made his debut in Odia cinema with the Odia - language film Sindura Nuhein Khela Ghara in 2002.

 Death

 He died on 30 June 2017 of pancreatic cancer at his home in Balianta, Bhubaneswar, aged 56.

 Filmography

-He appears in supporting roles in Odia films.
+He appeared in supporting roles in Odia films.